Farfetch/token-exchange/README.md

 #### <i></i> Not Supported
 - Token Exchange Impersonation semantics;
-- 'requested_token_type' is not supported and therefore ignored
+- `requested_token_type` is not supported and therefore ignored
-- 'may_act' claim is not supported
+- `may_act` claim is not supported

 #### <i></i> Extensions to the RFC
-- 'client_act' claim: The prefix 'client_' is added to the 'act' claim in the response when a delegation is performed and the subject token only contains client details and no subject.
+- `client_act` claim: The prefix `client_` is added to the `act` claim in the response when a delegation is performed and the subject token only contains client details and no subject.
 This prefix is only added if your IdentityServer is configured to add the prefix "client_" to the Client claim.

 ## Naming Conventions